YunoHost/install_script/build_arm_image/README.md

 # Build your own yunohost image for Raspberry Pi

-This folder contains helper scripts to build an arm image for raspberry.
+This folder contains helper scripts to build an arm image of yunohost for raspberry.
 The files here are for builder.
 They are not needed to install your yunohost.

-The folder structure maps debian OS folders, shell script here are helpers.
+The folder etc/ structure maps debian OS folders, shell script here are helpers.
-Files in subfolders will be copied on the sdcard when installation is finished.
+Files in etc/ subfolders will be copied on the sdcard when installation is finished.

 ## License
 All the content here is distributed under [GPLv3](http://www.gnu.org/licenses/gpl-3.0.txt).